xtrasee/cse15l-lab-reports/lab-report-1-week-2.md

 ---

-- Try running some commands such as. cd, ls, ls -a, mkdir, pwd
+- Try running some commands such as, cd, ls, ls -a, mkdir, pwd.
 - You could try these commands for example,

 ![pic of example commands](https://user-images.githubusercontent.com/92359561/149451512-f506ab53-bf95-44ce-a359-d49ac519beeb.png)